cea-hpc/pcocc/docs/source/manpages/man5/resources.yaml.rst

 Description
 ***********

 :file:`/etc/pcocc/resources.yaml` is a YAML formatted file describing sets of resources that pcocc templates may reference.
-Currently resource are only composed of networks defined in :file:`/etc/pcocc/networks.yaml`.
+Currently resource sets are only composed of networks defined in :file:`/etc/pcocc/networks.yaml`.

 Syntax
 ******